 "The show’s other main joy is Gianluca Marcianò’s unfailingly theatrical and idiomatic conducting."

 Italian conductor Gianluca Marcianò has been increasingly in demand since his operatic debut with Croatian National Opera in 2007.
-Praised in the Sunday Times for his “unfailingly theatrical and idiomatic conducting”, Marcianò has strong ties with the opera houses in Zagreb, Minsk, Sassari and Prague, and within the UK, English National Opera, Grange Park Opera, Longborough Opera and the English Chamber Orchestra.
+Praised in the Sunday Times for his “unfailingly theatrical and idiomatic conducting”, Marcianò has strong ties with the opera houses in Oviedo, Minsk, Tbilisi and Yerevan, and within the UK, English National Opera, Grange Park Opera, Longborough Opera and the English Chamber Orchestra.

 Marcianò is currently Artistic Director of the Al Bustan Festival in Beirut, where this season he conducts works including Cherubini’s Médée, Rossini’s Stabat Mater and Berlioz’ La Mort de Cléopâtre.
 Engagements elsewhere in the current season include La traviata, Madama Butterfly and La Bohème for the Lithuanian National Opera, Tosca for Grange Park Opera, Nabucco for the Chelsea Opera Group, Elgar’s Symphony No. 1 in Tokyo, and a series of gala concerts with soloists including Angela Gheorghiu at Dubai’s ‘White Nights’ festival.